-At Tony’s, we work to end modern slavery and illegal child labor on cocoa farms in West Africa.
+At Tony’s, we work to end forced labor and illegal child labor on cocoa farms in West Africa.
 We use our 5 sourcing principles to address those problems directly, and we encourage other chocolate companies to take them and use them too.
-Addressing the problems of modern slavery and illegal child labor in the cocoa supply chain isn’t easy, and it’s gonna take a lot of teamwork.
+Addressing the problems of forced labor and illegal child labor in the cocoa supply chain isn’t easy, and it’s gonna take a lot of teamwork.

 That’s why we made our Halloween Tiny Tony’s!
 They’re ethically produced and prove that all Halloween chocolate can be made ethically.
 Together, by making Halloween chocolate more ethically and sharing it with the world, we can make the scariest things about Halloween some of the sweetest once again.

 The first step to changing the chocolate industry is awareness.
 You’ve gotten know that there’s a problem before you can start to solve it, after all.
 We always encourage our Choco Fans and Serious Friends to share our chocolate and our story, and this Halloween we’re adding another spooktacular way for you to do just that with Halloween Zoomand Microsoft Teams backgrounds!
 Just scroll a little further to get yours on da house.